 Though a polymath, it was plants that were his major obsession, dominating his scientific interests.
-Through his involvement in horticulture, along with economic, descriptive and illustrative botany, he helped to create an era of ‘botanophilia’ – a preoccupation with plants that gripped Europe for about 100 years, a situation that will not be repeated.
+Through his involvement in horticulture, along with economic, descriptive and illustrative botany, he helped to create an era of ‘botanophilia’ – a preoccupation with plants that gripped Europe for about 100 years, giving plants a political status that will not be experienced again.

 Painted by Joshua Reynolds in 1773.